bonny/WordPress-Simple-History/readme.txt

 ## Description

+> _"So far the best and most comprehensive logging plugin"_ - [@herrschuessler](https://wordpress.org/support/topic/so-far-the-best-and-most-comprehensive-logging-plugin/)

 Simple History shows recent changes made within WordPress, directly on your dashboard or on a separate page.

-The plugin works as a log/history/audit log/version history of the most important events that occur in WordPress.
+The plugin works as a audit log of the most important events that occur in WordPress.

 It's a plugin that is good to have on websites where several people are involved in editing the content.

+No coding is required to use the plugin.
+Just install it and it will start logging events.

 Out of the box Simple History has support for: